 |Accessories||Computers have thousands of peripherals and accessories that connect to them.||Most tablets offer a limited amount of accessories that usually include input devices such as a keyboard and access to some printers.|

-Today, many people have both a tablet and computer in their homes and use a tablet for browsing the Internet, reading e-mail, and other small jobs and then a computer for more complicated projects or work.
-If you are trying to decide between only a tablet or computer, also consider a hybrid computer which offers the best of both a laptop and tablet.
+Today, many people have a tablet and computer in their homes and use a tablet for browsing the Internet and other small jobs and a computer for more complicated projects.
+If you are trying to decide between only a tablet or computer, also consider a hybrid computer that offers the best of both a laptop and tablet.

 I still do not know what device is best for me

 If after reading the above comparison you still do not know what is best for you consider how you plan on using the device.
 A tablet is more of a consumption device, which is best for people who plan on watching videos, browsing the Internet, and maybe reading a few e-mails, but not much more.
 If you plan on consuming and creating a laptop is probably better for you.
 It is much easier to type, and there are more options to connect to printers, scanners, cameras, drawing tablets, and other devices that help you create.